UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

   In this course we will use MATLAB R202??.

-.. admonition:: Output at HPC2N (Kebnekaise) as of 26 Sep 2024
+.. admonition:: Output at UPPMAX (Rackham) as of 16 October 2024
     :class: dropdown

         .. code-block:: console

-            $ ml spider MATLAB
+            $ ml avail matlab
             ----------------------------------------------------------------------------
               MATLAB:
             ----------------------------------------------------------------------------